 The cost for setting up a WordPress site with a shopping cart (WooCommerce) is $5000.

-The cost for working with our designer is $3000.
+The cost for working with one of our templates is $3000.

 The cost for having us copy over all your data is $3000.